fercsi/ansible-playground/README.md

 server)  has a  simple  password 'root'.
 If you  use  a different  host solution  with  different  root  password,  you can  change  it  by  the environment variable `APG_HOST_PASSWORD`.
-Note, that all of  the hosts must be the same password, using different ones is not supported.
+Note, that all of  the hosts must havr the same password, using different ones is not supported.

 ### Example confuguration

 ```
 version: "3.6"
 services:
-    ansible:
+    controller:
-        image: fercsi/ansible-server
+        image: fercsi/ansible-controller
         ports:
             - 22:22
         volumes:
             - ./work:/var/work
-        container_name: ansible
+        container_name: controller
-        hostname: ansible
+        hostname: controller
         restart: always
         depends_on:
             - web